 Despite the significant world-wide research performed during many decades to both understand and predict hydrologic variability using physiography, work has largely addressed small or medium-sized and pristine catchments when delineating regions of similar flow controls (e.g. Yaeger et al., 2012; Ye et al. 2012, Patil and Stieglitz, 2012).
-Often different studies have resulted in conflicting relationships between some catchment responses and some of their physiographic controls, as a result of catchment size and geographical location.
-For instance, some studies have found that forest cover reduces catchment streamflow (e.g. Hundecha and Bárdossy, 2004; Brown et al., 2005; Buytaert et al., 2007), while an increase in streamflow has been found in some others (e.g. Bruijnzeel, 2004).
+Often different studies have resulted in conflicting relationships between some catchment responses and some of their physiographic controls, as a

+- 5 result of catchment size and geographical location.
+For instance, some studies have found out that forest cover reduces catchment streamflow (e.g. Hundecha and Bárdossy, 2004; Brown et al., 2005; Buytaert et al., 2007), while an increase in streamflow has been found in some others (e.g. Bruijnzeel, 2004).
 It would, therefore, be worthwhile to identify the physiographic controls of catchment responses and their relationships using a consistent approach across a larger geographic domain, which is subdivided into catchments of different spatial scales.
-A large sample of observed data from different physiographical and hydrological conditions, enable comparative analysis of dominant drivers for flow generation (Falkenmark and Chapman, 1989).
-No study so far, to our knowledge, has applied comparative hydrology at the continental scale, therefore including large rivers with human alteration and ungauged basins.
+A large sample of observed data from different - 10 physiographical and hydrological conditions, enable comparative analysis of dominant drivers for flow generation (Falkenmark and Chapman, 1989).
+No study so far, to our knowledge, has applied the results from comparative hydrology at the continental scale, also including large rivers with human alteration and ungauged basins.
+This study aims at exploring and understanding the physical controls on spatial patterns of pan-European flow signatures by taking advantage of large open datasets.
+Better understanding would enhance our ability to predict hydrological variables in